SeedWebs/currency-to-thb/README.md

-# currency-to-thb
+# KEE BAHT

-Currency Converter to Thai Baht
+KEE BAHT (กี่บาท) is a simple currency converter to Thai Baht.

 ## How to use?

-1. Change the currency `from` and `rate` in the URL.
+1. Change the currency via `from` and `rate` in the URL.

 Example: